NeneMatsuki/263-Project-2/README.md

 The file "get_optimal_routes.py" returns the optimal solution from the generated routes using pulp library The file "get_routes.py" generates all possible routes subject to constraints.
-The file "utilities.py" stores the constraints for route generation
+The file "utilities.py" stores the constraints for route generation The file "maping.py" creates a map visualisation of the trucking routes using folium and open route source.

 ***path ---> 263-PROJECT-2/main.py***